 Ensuring appropriate representation of our membership is an ongoing priority for our FAC.
-Our Family Partnership Coordinators are focused on building relationships with a diverse group of families, which includes families of varying races/ethnicities, socioeconomic status and hospital experience.
+Our Family Partnership Coordinators are focused on building relationships with a diverse group of families, which includes families of varying races/ethnicities, socioeconomic status and hospital experiences.
 The FAC focuses recruiting efforts specifically on garnering diverse voices from various socio-economic, racial, ethnic and hospital experience populations.
 The FAC supplements the general call for FAC candidates each year with targeted efforts to staff who have strong working relationships with various populations to solicit potential candidates.
 The FAC also leverages the Virtual Advisors Forum on specific bodies of work where a more broad perspective is beneficial.
-Our Virtual Advisors Forum is made up of local, regional, national and international family members of patients.
+Our Virtual Advisors Forum is made up of local, regional, national and international family members of patients as well as a few young adult patients.
 Additionally, our Hale Family Center for Families has a full-time program coordinator dedicated to working with our Latino and Spanish-speaking families and we have a part-time Family Partnerships Coordinator focused solely on providing support to our Latino families.